saptaksengupta/preqin-ui/README.md

 # preqin-ui
-A sample app built with simple react, ts, webpack configurations.
+A sample app built with simple react, ts, babel, webpack configurations.
+No pre defined tools like CRA etc is used.

 # Quick Start